-The Scandinavian nations of Sweden, Finland, Norway, and especially Denmark are renowned for their modern living room furniture and interiors.
+The Nordic nations of Sweden, Finland, Norway, and especially Denmark are renowned for their modern living room furniture and interiors.
 Clean-lined and functional, yet taking on evocative shapes drawn from nature, Scandinavian design initially helped bring modernism to the masses by making it more humanistic.
 The quality and craftsmanship of pieces from the likes of Arne Jacobsen, Alvar Aalto and Verner Panton continue to resonate.
 In fact, such classic design tenets inform a wide array of new furniture and lighting designs.

 What is Scandinavian Design?